kelseyhightower/vault-on-google-kubernetes-engine/README.md

 vault operator init
 ```

-With Vault initialized unseal the `vault-0` instance:
+With Vault initialized [unseal](https://www.vaultproject.io/intro/getting-started/deploy.html#seal-unseal) the `vault-0` instance:

 ```
 vault operator unseal
 ```

-Switch back to the tab where `kubectl port-foward` is running and kill it
+Switch back to the terminal where `kubectl port-foward` is running and kill it

 ```
 ^C